-Payment for child care services which are provided by multiple providers during the course of a single day or week will be made to each provider for the actual cost of such services up to the applicable market rates.
+If the social services district determines that the parent or caretaker has demonstrated that there is a necessity to use multiple providers when the combined reimbursement to the multiple providers would exceed one weekly market rate, reimbursement will be made to each provider for the actual cost of such services up to the applicable market rate for each provider.
 For example, a provider cares for a child from 7:30 AM to 4:30 PM, Monday through Friday.
 Another provider cares for that child from 6:00 PM to 9:30 PM on Tuesday and Thursday.
 The maximum payment available is one weekly market rate for the first provider and two part-day market rates for second provider.

-Market Rate for Prekindergarten Children in School-Age Child Care Programs the Bureau of Early Childhood Services or the New York City Department of Health Day Care Bureau, is the rate for children age 6 through 12 years in the same program.
+Market Rate for Prekindergarten Children in School-Age Child Care Programs

+The market rate that applies for prekindergarten-aged children attending a school-age child care program, which has received the appropriate waiver for enrolling such children from the Bureau of Early Childhood Services or the New York City Department of Health Day Care Bureau, is the rate for children age 6 through 12 years in the same program.